 |Full-time||Part-time||Full-time distance learning||Part-time distance learning|

-- Do you want to benefit from an outstanding team of educators and well-resourced teaching support materials?
+- Benefit from an outstanding team of educators and well-resourced teaching support material.

 The fees quoted above will be fully inclusive for the course tuition, administration and computational costs during your studies.